FOMO: 11 Tips to Combat the Fear of Missing Out

 Teens feel a constant pressure to be online and accessible

-- FOMO can cause anxiety and/or depression in teens
+- FOMO can cause anxiety and/or depression in students AND adults

-- Teens feel constant pressure to be online and accessible
+- Students develop the feeling of constant pressure to be online and accessible all the time

 - FOMO is causing teens to stay up late, staring at their phone screens, which results in poor sleep quality

-The SmartSocial.com Team asked 10 experts for tips on how to help your tween or teen deal with FOMO.
+The SmartSocial.com team asked 11 experts for tips on how to help students avoid or manage FOMO.

 1. Schedule technology breaks